High Commission of India

 (Source: Department of Commerce, Government of India) in US$ Millions

-Indian Diaspora: The number of Indians living in Fiji is about 2300, mostly engaged in services like IT, management, finance, banking, educational, medical, hotel industry etc. As for the persons of Indian descent in Fiji, the journey of Girmit (contract for indentured labourers) started in Fiji in 1879 and ended in 1920.
-Indian origin population constitutes roughly one-third of the total population of 908,012 (Census - Sept 2017).
-Hindi is one of the official language of Fiji.
+The number of Indians living in Fiji is about 2300, mostly engaged in services like IT, management, finance, banking, educational, medical, hotel industry etc. As for the persons of Indian descent in Fiji, the journey of Girmit (contract for indentured laborers) started in Fiji in 1879 and ended in 1920.
+Indian origin population constitutes roughly one-third of the total population of 908,012 (Census - 2022).
+Hindi is one of the official languages of Fiji.

 Cultural Relations

-An Indian Cultural Centre (ICC) in Fiji was established by GOI in 1972 (which was first ever such centre abroad).
-It has been renamed as ‘Swami Vivekanand Cultural Centre (SVCC) in May 2018.
-SVCC provides classes in seven streams: Indian classical music (Karnataki, Tabla, Harmonium) and dance (Bharatnatyam, Kathak), Hindi language and Yoga.
+Swami Vivekananda Cultural Centre: An Indian Cultural Centre (ICC) in Fiji was established by GOI in 1972 (which was first ever such centre abroad).
+It was renamed as ‘Swami Vivekanand Cultural Centre (SVCC) in May 2018.
+SVCC provides classes in seven streams: Indian classical music (Karnatak, Tabla, Harmonium) and dance (Bharatnatyam, Kathak), Hindi language and Yoga.
 SVCC regularly organizes cultural evenings, exhibitions, film shows, workshops and discussions.

 Namaste Pacifika- Festival of India: To mark the 70th anniversary of India’s Independence, High Commission of India organized a six-month long Festival of India named, ‘Namaste Pacifika’ from October 2017 to March 2018.

-International Day of Yoga: Since its inaugural event in 2015, the International Day of Yoga is celebrated with much enthusiasm and fervour every year in Fiji with participation from all walks of life and the event has been honoured by the presence of some of the highest authorities of the country, including His Excellency the President of the Republic.
+International Day of Yoga: Since its inaugural event in 2015, the International Day of Yoga is celebrated with much enthusiasm and fervour every year in Fiji with participation from all walks of life and the event has been honoured by the presence of some of the highest authorities of the country, including His Excellency the President of the Republic of Fiji and the Prime Minister of Republic of Fiji.

-On 21 June 2023, Mission organized the International Day of Yoga (IDY 2023) at the iconic Grand Pacific Hotel in Suva.
-The event was attended by more than 100 yoga enthusiasts including Government officials, members of diplomatic corps, Indian diaspora community and friends of India.
+On 21 June 2025, Mission organized the 11th International Day of Yoga at the Grand Pacific Hotel in Suva.
+Deputy Prime Minister & Minister of Finance Biman Prasad graced the event as Chief Guest.
+The event was attended by approximately 200 yoga enthusiasts including government officials, members of diplomatic corps, Indian diaspora community members and friends of India.
+The IDY was also celebrated in various other towns/ cities of Fiji where people participated in great numbers.